How CEPI Protects Education Data

 Please see How Your Data Are Used for additional information, including matrices listing individual data elements and how those elements support federal and state reporting requirements.
 MDE’s Evaluation and Strategic Research web page talks about how the data are used to evaluate and improve Michigan education policies.

 Data are stored at a secure state facility in Lansing with disaster recovery and off-site backup.
-Data storage systems are automatically encrypted with secure socket layering, and the State conducts biannual reviews of internal IT system controls.
+Data storage systems are automatically encrypted with secure socket layering.
+The State conducts biannual reviews of internal IT system controls.

 - Authorized FERPA- and security-trained CEPI, DTMB and contracted IT personnel whose job duties require access.